awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/install-greengrass-core-v2.md

 The following example policy includes the minimum set of actions that the installer requires to provision these resources\.
 These permissions are required if you specify the `--provision` argument for the installer\.

 **Note**
-The `greengrass:CreateDeployment` permission is required only if you specify the `--deploy-dev-tools` argument for the installer\.
+The `DeployDevTools` policy statement is required only if you specify the `--deploy-dev-tools` argument for the installer\.

 ```
 {